IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

   ``mvn test -Dtest=FileMetadataIT -Ddataverse.test.baseurl='http://localhost:8080'``

-If you are adding a new test class, be sure to add it to :download:`tests/integration-tests.txt <../../../../tests/integration-tests.txt>` so that our automated testing knows about it.
+If you are adding a new test class, be sure to add it to ``tests/integration-tests.txt`` located at ``/tests/integration-tests.txt`` so that our automated testing knows about it.

 Writing and Using a Testcontainers Test